shellib/grab/README.md

 In order to access the `hasflag` function you now need to use `cli::hasflag`.

+### Troubleshooting

+Prefixing function names with an alias has its limitations.
+As a global `find and replace` is used (with word boundaries) is taking place to prefix functions, there is a chance that unwanted replacements happen.
+To avoid those, you can prefix the function that is causing this issue with `double underscore`.
+For example:

+    function __release() {
+        mvn release:clean
+    }

 Note: Using the `::` as a separator between the alias and the function is convention and not a language feature.
 The particular convention is influenced by [Roland Huss](https://github.com/rhuss) coding style.